richardwoollcott/NativeAndForms/README.md

 The MVVMLight framework is used as it is supported across both Xamarin native and Xamarin.Forms platforms.

-The NativeAndForms .Net standard library contains the two Xamarin.Forms pages (DashboardPage.xaml and HomePage.xaml) which are hosted in Native and Xamarin.Froms version of the app on both iOS and Android.
+The NativeAndForms .Net standard library contains the two Xamarin.Forms pages (DashboardPage.xaml and HomePage.xaml) which are hosted in Native and Xamarin.Forms version of the app on both iOS and Android.

 The ViewModels DashboardViewModel and HomeViewModel and the ViewModelLocator are used on all versions of the app without change.